Comparisons13 min read

 Are there solid alternatives to both Placeit and Canva?

 A few worth knowing about: Adobe Express (Adobe Express) sits interestingly between the two — more capable than Canva's free tier, with Adobe's asset ecosystem behind it.
-Smartmockups is a direct Placeit competitor with a slightly different mockup catalog that's worth a look if you want to comparison shop.
+Smartmockups is a direct Placeit competitor with a slightly different mockup catalog that's worth comparing if you want to shop around.
 And Figma (Try Figma) is the professional design tool of choice if you're moving beyond template-based work entirely and need custom brand systems built from scratch.

 Tags